 - Speed of dispute resolution most of the mediations were completed within two hours; the process, including preparation, lasted several days or weeks.
-All parties that have reached an agreement in mediation testify to significant time savings. - Agreements are observed by parties in mediation most of agreements reached in the mediation process are observed by relevant parties because they were in line with each party's interests.
-Solutions are permanent and stable, and about 90% of the parties are satisfied with their contents. - Savings parties made substantial savings through lower costs of the procedure and faster realization of claims. - Parties keep good standing relations in a large number of cases parties have remained in good relations and continued to cooperate. - The majority of the parties that failed to reach an agreement in mediation process have still not settled the dispute.
+All parties that have reached an agreement in mediation testify to significant time savings. - Agreements are observed by parties in mediation most of the agreements reached in the mediation process are observed by the relevant parties because they were in line with each party's interest.
+Agreements were reached in line with the interests of each party.
+Solutions are permanent and stable, and about 90% of the parties are satisfied with their contents. - Savings parties made substantial savings in terms of lower costs of the procedure and faster realization of claims. - Parties keep good standing relations in a large number of cases, parties have remained in good relations and continued to cooperate. - The majority of the parties that failed to reach an agreement in mediation process have still not settled the dispute.